When Cumbria Chamber of Commerce launched its coronavirus survey in March 2020, the biggest problem facing businesses was cash flow.

 Finance is available in the form of term loans, revolving credit facilities (overdrafts), invoice finance or asset finance.
 The maximum term is three years.
 Nationally, 716 loans totalling £5.3bn have been granted so far.

 Companies borrowing more than £50m through CLBILS are subject to restrictions on dividend payments, senior pay and share buy-backs during the period of the loan.

 Again, the deadline for applications has been extended until March 31, 2021.

-Growth Hub advisers can help eligible businesses with applications for all these schemes, in particular for CBILS where getting your application right greatly improves your chances of securing the loan.
+Growth Hub advisers can help eligible businesses with applications for all these schemes, in particular for CBILS and the new Recovery Loans where getting your application right greatly improves your chances of securing the loan.

 And while this article is about the Government schemes launched in response to Covid-19, we can also direct you to other sources of finance such as the Northern Powerhouse Investment Fund.
 More here.

 Call us today on 0844 257 84 50 or email firstname.lastname@example.org and start a conversation on how we can help your business to survive and thrive.